-The ultrasound therapy equipment generates ultrasonic waves by means of the two main components generator and treatment head.
-Ultrasound is successfully used by its mechanical, thermal, chemical and biological effects for: inflammatory rheumatic diseases of the musculoskeletal system, disorders such as traumatic contusions, sprains, spasms, inflammatory diseases of the peripheral nerves as neuritis or neuralgia and peripheral circulatory disorders.
+The ultrasound therapy device generates the ultrasound waves with the help of the two main components, the generator and the treatment head.
+Due to its mechanical, thermal, chemical and biological effect, ultrasound can be used successfully for: inflammatory, rheumatic diseases of the musculoskeletal system traumatic affections such as contusions, sprains, contractures inflammatory diseases of the peripheral nerves such as neuritis or neuralgia and peripheral circulatory diseases.

-- a) Mechanical effects (primary effect): By ultrasound, the mass particles experienced in sonicated tissue vibration and acceleration (= high frequency vibration massage).
+Through the ultrasound, the mass particles in the irradiated tissue experience a vibration and an acceleration (= high-frequency vibration massage)

-- b) Thermal effects (primary effect): In the environment of the sonicated tissue locally increases the respective temperature.
-Energy flow and temperature in the treated tissue is determined by absorption and reflection of ultrasound and is therefore highly tissue specific.
+In the environment of the irradiated tissue, the respective temperature increases locally.
+The energy course and temperature in the treated tissue is determined by the absorption and reflection of the ultrasound and is thus strongly tissue-specific.

-- In addition: biological effects (secondary effects): Due to thermal and mechanical effects, biological effects, such as better membrane permeability, vasodilation achieved with resultant pain relief.
+Due to thermal and mechanical effects, biological effects such as better membrane permeability, vasodilatation with resulting pain relief are achieved.

-The golden rule is: the more acute the process, the lower the intensity to be used, and the more chronic the process, the greater the intensity to be used.
-Take care with the dosage when beginning treatment.
-This is particularly advisable when treating the trunk of the body with ultrasound: don’t forget that there may be sensitive organs close by (see chapter 7 Contraindications).
-The upper limit of the permissible intensity is generally signaled by the occurrence of periosteal pain, provided the patient does not exhibit any sensory disturbance.
-Treatment can be regarded as therapeutically appropriate when the intensity is such that a just detectable feeling of warmth is produced in the normally sensitive patient.
-Underdosage runs the risk of being ineffectual, and thus a waste of time.
+The general rule for the choice of intensity is: the more acute the process, the lower the intensity to be applied, the more chronic the process, the higher the intensity to be applied.
+At the beginning of the treatment, a certain caution in the dosage is recommended, which is also advisable especially when sonication is applied to the trunk of the body with regard to nearby sensitive organs.
+The upper limit of the permissible intensity will generally be given by the appearance of the periosteal pain, provided that there is no sensitivity disorder in the patient.
+Treatment with the intensity that produces a just perceptible feeling of warmth in normally sensitive patients can be considered therapeutically appropriate.
+Underdosing carries the risk of ineffectiveness and thus unsuccessful efforts.